Hearth-style grills made in Atlanta serve up showstopping looks and restaurant-grade cooking.

 Just like professional-grade kitchen appliances, Grills by Demant are durable, high-quality pieces.
 A 36-inch model fully outfitted with accessories costs about $12,000, though that can easily increase as it is further customized.
 Demand is high: Grills by Demant has grown quickly in its two years of existence, but there’s still a backlog as orders come in from restaurants and private clients around the country.
 Of course, discerning homeowners with a passion for wood-fired cooking will know: Good things are worth the wait.

-Photography Courtesy Of: Henri Hollis
+Photography by: Henri Hollis